Botanical Name: Calendula officinalis

 There are over fifteen species of Calendula and the most commonly used one is Calendula officinalis, also known as pot marigold.
 It produces flowers that bloom a vibrant orange or golden color.
 Calendula is an edible flower that is tasty in salads and can be used as a colorant too.
 Yes, you can eat it like you would dandelion greens.

 Part of Plant Used: petals

 Why It’s Wonderful: Calendula is generally used on the skin and has been used notably because of its perceived ability to reduce skin irritations and promote skin repair – burns, cuts, bruises and dermatitis, etc. It is believed to help soothe and calm the skin.

 Senica products containing calendula: Blemish Balm

 Do you use calendula?
+If so, how?
 Share in the comments below.

 Scientific Studies & Other Readings on Calendula: